-Forested land covers around 7.6 million hectares of the country’s land area as per 2020, thus representing about 68%, the vast majority of which is made of primary or otherwise naturally regenerated (therefore secondary) forest, with the remainder being limited to 8,000 ha of planted forest.
+Forested land covered around 7.6 million hectares in 2020, thus representing about 68% of Liberia’s total surface.
+The vast majority of these forested lands are primary or otherwise naturally regenerated forest, with just c.
+8,000 ha of planted forest.

 The Protected Forest Area Network Act (2003) aims to cover at least 30% of the existing forest area of Liberia, representing around 1.5 million hectares.
 According to Fauna & Flora of Liberia and other sources, Liberia currently has five main protected forest areas: the Sapo National Forest (Sinoe County), the East Nimba Nature Reserve (Nimba County), the Lake Piso Multiple Use Reserve, the Gola National Forest Park (Gbarpolu County) and the Grebo-Krahn National Park (River Gee County/Sinoe).
-These areas cover a total area of 454,800 ha which represents 4.1 % of the country’s area.
+These areas cover a total area of 454,800 ha, which represents 4.1 % of the country’s area.

-These conserved forests have been restrained mainly by hunters, loggers and miners as reports have suggested over time.
-Several other areas are on the verge of being protected, and attempts are being made to connect existing protected areas using existing forests between them.
+Reports have indicated that hunters, loggers, and miners have largely impacted these conserved forests.
+Efforts are underway to protect additional areas and to link existing protected regions by using the forests that lie between them.

-Similarly, Liberia has five ‘Wetlands of International Importance’ designated under the Ramsar Convention on Wetlands.
+Liberia has five ‘Wetlands of International Importance’ designated under the Ramsar Convention on Wetlands.
 Mount Nimba was recently designated an ‘Alliance for Zero Extinction’ Site, while the ‘Upper Guinea Rivers and Streams’ WWF Global 200 site that straddles the border of Liberia is recognized as a critical region for freshwater conservation.
 A proposed protected area and the closest to gazettement, Wonegezi Forest, is a pilot site for the REDD+ program in Liberia.

 The number of proposed areas for protection continues to increase pursuant to the discovery of the presence of endangered species and of diminishing ecosystems.
 The GoL response resulted in the ratification of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Convention on Biological Diversity (CBD) and the Convention on the Conservation of Migratory Species of Wild Animals (CMS).

-According to the same source, the current deforestation rate is of 30’000 ha / year (-0.7%), with conversion for agriculture and mining being the main drivers.
-However, uncontrolled logging is a significant cause of forest degradation.
+The current deforestation rate in Liberia is estimated at 30,000 ha / year (-0.7%), with conversion for agriculture, uncontrolled logging and mining being the main drivers of deforestation.

 According to the International Tropical Timber Organization (ITTO) biennial review, the Liberian industry produced about 451,000 m3 of industrial round wood in 2020, with a sharp decrease of almost 100,000 m3 (-18%) compared to 2018 production.
 Yet, the majority of the wood production, including firewood and wood for construction, is used in the domestic market and is largely unregistered.
 The civil war (1989–2003) destroyed the forest industry and rural infrastructure, and consequently round logs currently account for the bulk of export volumes.